 |Teaching period||Second Semester|

 - JAPA 233.
 You may be able to take this paper without the prerequisite if you can demonstrate the required ability.
 Use the special permission process to apply to do this; please proceed through the application process to reach the window for Special Permission.
+Please list any qualifications you have gained e.g. NCEA, and years studied, as well as a note of any other exposure to this language.
 This request together with any documentation you provide or request for the transfer of credit(s) will then be submitted for approval.

 - Schedule C

 - Convenor: Dr J.-R. Hayashishita

 - View further information about JAPA 332

 - Paper Structure